snowplow/documentation/docs/resources/recipes-tutorials/recipe-data-structures-in-git/index.md

 * We have seen how snowplow-cli can be used to work with data structures from the command line
 * We have applied that knowledge to build github workflows which support automated validation and publication
-* We have added source apps, data products and event specs to use the same approach as data structures
+* We have added source applications, data products and event specifications to use the same approach as data structures.